comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 #### Room Page Component

 ![Alt text](images/room-view-page.png)
 This component is responsible for displaying the existing rooms in the database.
-The feature of the button that is titled `ADD ROOM` navigates you to the Room Manage component where Rhonda Root or the XL Ambassador can add a new `Room` to the current database.
+At the top of the page is the search bar, which allows you to search for a specific room.
+The feature of the button that is titled `ADD ROOM` navigates you to the Room Manage component where Rhonda Root can add a new `Room` to the current database.
+Below that are room cards for all the rooms in the database.

 #### Room Manage Component

 ![Alt text](images/room-form.png)
-This page displays the form that you as the XL Ambassador or Rhonda Root must fill out when creating a new `Room` that will be added to the database.
+This page displays the form that you as Rhonda Root must fill out when creating a new `Room` that will be added to the database, or you as an XL Ambassador or Rhonda Root must fill out when editing an existing `Room` in the database.
+The heading text is different based on if you are creating or editing.

+#### Room Card Widget

+This widget displays the `Room` id and has buttons to view its seats, view its info, edit the room, and delete it.
+The `View Seats` button routes you to the Seat Page component, the details button routes you to the Room Info component, and the edit room button takes you to the Room Manage component.

+#### Room Info Component

+This component displays all of the information for a specific `Room`.

+#### Seat Page Component

+This component is responsible for displaying the existing seats for a room from the database.
+At the top of the page is the search bar, which allows you to search for a specific `Seat`.
+The seats are displayed using the seat card widget.

+#### Seat Card Widget

+This widget displays the `Seat` title for all the seats in a specific `Room`.

 ## Technical/User Experience Design